OklenCodes/Azure-Terraform-WebApp/README.md

 I will also be using VSCode with the Terraform extension and the VSCode terminal.

 # Steps to Set Up
-First within the Azure console I have to create "OklenAzure1" resource group and also create the storage account within that named "oklenstorageaccount"
+First within the Azure console I have to create "OklenAzure1" resource group Within the resource group I also create the storage account named "oklenstorageaccount" Within the storage account, I also create a container named "oklencontainer1"